Top

 Legal Standards for Changing a Life Insurance Beneficiary

-Other states apply a more flexible standard and may honor a beneficiary change if there is clear evidence of the policyholder’s intent, even if the formal process was not perfectly followed.
-Evidence can include written communications, completed but unsubmitted forms, or consistent actions demonstrating intent.
+Other states apply a more flexible approach.
+Courts may honor a beneficiary change if there is clear evidence of the policyholder’s intent, even if the insurer never formally processed the change.
+Evidence may include signed but unsubmitted forms, written instructions, emails, or consistent actions showing intent to benefit a particular person.

-The Impact of Divorce on Beneficiary Rights
+The Effect of Divorce on Beneficiary Rights

 Issues the Court Must Resolve

-Why Legal Representation Matters in Interpleader Cases
+Why Legal Representation Matters in Interpleader Lawsuits

-Our Experience With Interpleader and Beneficiary Disputes
+Our Experience With Life Insurance Interpleader Cases

 Do You Need a Life Insurance Lawyer?